Eli Jacobi (1898 - 1984)

 He worked as a freelance illustrator for numerous newspapers including The New York Times and The New York World and magazines including The Nation and The Saturday Review, but is best remembered for his work for the Graphic Arts Division of the Federal Arts Project of the Works Progress Administration, where he specialized as a block printer.

 Linocut on thin, translucent paper, 1938; edition of 75.
 Image size 8" x 10"; sheet size 12" x 16".
 Titled and signed in pencil by the artist in the lower margin.

 The Progress, located at 11 Chatham Square was one of about twenty Bowery flop houses in and near the point named for William Pitt, First Earl of Chatham and twice Prime Minister of Britain, where eight different streets, including the Bowery, converged.
 With its greasy spoon diners and affordable rooms, the district was a magnet for destitute, emotionally disturbed, and alcoholic castaways, and the locus of numerous memorable scenes of the Depression era in New York created by Jacobi and other printmakers employed by the WPA federal artists project.
 Apart from a few very small tears and losses at the edges of the sheet, this scarce image is in near fine condition.
 Ryan 16.

 Linoleum cut, 1939; edition not stated.
 Image size 6¾" x 9-5/8" with full margins.
 Published by W. P. A. Federal Arts Project, New York.
 A fine impression in overall fine condition.
 Titled and signed in pencil by the artist in the lower margin; W.P.A. stamp in lower left corner.
 Archival mat and mount in custom wood frame.
 Ex corporate collection of the Richard E. Jacobs Group, Cleveland, Ohio.

 Linoleum cut, 1939; edition not stated.
 Image size 6¾" x 9-5/8" with full margins.
 Artist's monogram in the block and in pencil in the lower margin.
 A fine impression in overall fine condition.
 Archival mat and mount in custom wood frame.
 Ex corporate collection of the Richard E. Jacobs Group, Cleveland, Ohio.
-Ryan 10.
+Mary Ryan Gallery 10.